Chaos and localized phases in a two-body linear kicked rotor system: Localization in -LKR

 Regions II to IV fall in the classically chaotic regime.
 The quantum evolution in region II displays localization with $\beta \approx 0.00$.
 This is the two-body dynamical localization regime arising from purely quantum interference effects provided $k_p > 0$.
 The parameter choices shown in Figs. \ref{fig:2}(d,j) fall in regime II with $K, k_p > 0$.
 Their wavefunction profiles are exponential, while the corresponding classical momentum distributions are Gaussian.
 Indeed, as in the case of the quantum kicked rotor problem, in this regime quantum dynamics ignores the underlying classical features.
 Consistent with Fig. \ref{fig:3}, we find numerical indications that the two-body dynamical localized phase persists even for small values of the kicking strength $K$ provided $k_p \gg 1$.

 In contrast to localization regimes described above, in region III quantum wave-packet evolution is sub-diffusive with $\beta$ lying in the range 0.2 to 0.8.
-The boundaries of this region are not sharp reflecting the fact that the transition from localized to sub-diffusive quantum dynamics is not a sharp transition.
 It might be recalled that recent experiments \cite{TohHuiMcc2022,CaoRosMas2022} in a different interacting system resulted in sub-diffusive dynamics rather than normal diffusion.
 This implies that localization is broken but, contrary to expectations, a full diffusive regime is not restored by interactions.
 Region III falls in this class because breaking integrability did not restore normal quantum diffusion.
 Finally, region IV is the regime of (nearly) quantum normal diffusion with $\beta = 0.8 - 1.0$.
 This energy growth correlates with similar qualitative dynamics in the classical regime (compare figures \ref {fig:2}(g) and \ref {fig:1}(g)).
-The transition from sub-diffusive to diffusive regime is not a sharp transition.
 Physically, in a coupled system such as the $m$-LKR, quantum diffusive regime occurs due to one subsystem acting as a source of ''environment'' for the other in the chaotic regime \cite{PauBhaSan2022}.
 Thus, the ``noisy'' inputs from the other rotor breaks any localizing mechanism based on quantum coherence.
 If $K$ and $k_p$ are increased even further, we observe an almost exact correspondence between classical and quantum energy growth as evident from Fig. \ref {fig:5}.
+We emphasize that both these boundaries, between region II to III and III to IV, are not sharp, and the dashed lines are only indicative, and should not be regarded as representing any kind of critical transition.